 Call for Papers – Journal: “Schelling-Studien” 9 (2021)

-NASS Co-Chair Sean McGrath speaks at the Japanese Schelling Society Meeting:
+NASS Co-Chair Sean McGrath spoke at the Japanese Schelling Society Meeting

 The Canadian Chair of the North American Schelling Society Sean McGrath was a guest speaker at the annual meeting of the Japanese Schelling Society in Toyama, Japan, on the 6th of July 2019.